-Rater's coverall comment Well done, I'd put this in the 3 category (High 3 actually) You have a good range of Socratic skills e.g.: Nice picking up on emotion active in the session, quantifying beliefs, working towards core beliefs, using imagery to enhance affect etc. You al skills, particularly embedding the process within a warm, accepting relationship Socratic Dialogical Interpre-view skill Rater's comment (showing evidence for presence of skill) Identifying and clarifying cognition Great to bring her back to an image of the key event.
-Nice unpacking of (Eliciting cognitions, defining terms meanings - systematic and sensitive Using analogies, using examples; using images) Identifying affect associated with hot You were conscientious in exploring P's discomfort about feeling privileged cognitions while mother "has nothing" Good systematic unpacking of affect (Targeting emotion associated with 'hot' cognitions) Downward arrowing [I] liked the way you tried to address this from different angles because she (Drilling into deeper beliefs and struggled with the standard downward arrow' underlying meanings) Straggica with the standard downward arrow Intrepre-viewing It was also clear that you were open to be corrected by P and again this is (Validating interpretation) fundamental to good Socratic method The hermeneutic circle You segued very elegantly from one topic to another, and this created a (Starting a new cycle of questions) conversational flow - again very well done.
+Overall score (category): 3 to high 3 Rater's coverall comment High 3 actually) You have a good range of Socratic skills e.g.: Nice picking up on emotion active in the session, quantifying beliefs, working towards core beliefs, using imagery to enhance affect etc. You al skills, particularly embedding the process within a warm, accepting relationship Socratic Dialogical Interpre-view skill Rater's comment (showing evidence for presence of skill) Identifying and clarifying cognition Great to bring her back to an image of the key event.
+Nice unpacking of (Eliciting cognitions, defining terms meanings - systematic and sensitive Using analogies, using examples; using images) Identifying affect associated with hot You were conscientious in exploring P's discomfort about feeling privileged cognitions while mother "has nothing" Good systematic unpacking of affect (Targeting emotion associated with 'hot' cognitions) Downward arrowing [1] liked the way you tried to address this from different angles because she (Drilling into deeper beliefs and struggled with the standard downward arrow' underlying meanings) It was also also that was sugged and to be sourceted by D and envis this is Intrepre-viewing It was also clear that you were open to be corrected by P and again this is (Validating interpretation) fundamental to good Socratic method The hermeneutic circle You segued very elegantly from one topic to another, and this created a (Starting a new cycle of questions) conversational flow - again very well done.
 The shift from questions around family to questions about religion seems to work well Common factor skills Excellent setting of scene.
 Soc[ratic] method is used in a context, and it is (e.g., empathy warmth, genuineness, important to create a context that maximises getting the most out of the curiosity etc.) technique.
 I think you achieved this well - you informed your client of the purpose and structure of the session, asked how she felt, set in place a strategy for her taking charge if she didn't feel safe.
-Whenever you asked about persona information you checked that this was ok.
+Whenever you asked about personal information you checked that this was ok.
 All good work.
-You communicated interest and respect - I think this helped her to open up, as did your warmth and openness.
+'You communicated interest and respect - I think this helped her to open up, as did your warmth and openness.
 You balance warmth and openness with professionalism.